rsrini7/Smart-Support-Buddy/BACKEND_SETUP.md

 3. Verify your `.env` file has the correct configuration
 4. Make sure the necessary directories exist and are writable
 5. Check the console output for specific error messages
+6. If the backend script fails with an error about Jira or Confluence not being ready, check:
+   - Docker containers are running (`docker ps`)
+   - Jira is accessible at [http://localhost:9090](http://localhost:9090)
+   - Confluence is accessible at [http://localhost:8090](http://localhost:8090)
+   - Ports 9090 (Jira) and 8090 (Confluence) are not in use by other processes
+7. **If StackOverflow Q&A ingestion fails, check your internet connection and ensure the StackOverflow question URL is valid.**

 ## Monitoring & Logging